Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Fabric rendering, fine details, hands, composition, aesthetics.

 👀 Results: This one is a bit subjective.
-The ChatGPT and Gemini images look the most like realistic, highly Photoshopped fashion editorials, but (IMHO) the Substack dresses are much more stylish.
+The ChatGPT, Midjourney, and Gemini images all look like realistic, highly Photoshopped fashion editorials, but (IMHO) the Substack dresses are much more stylish.

 Gemini Imagen 3